QUICK SUMMARY:

 So why are Google Business Profile Analytics helpful?

-While Google Analytics (and the soon-to-be-standard Google Analytics 4) helps you understand how well your client’s content marketing efforts are doing, it also gives you a sense of how many warm leads are finding your client’s site.
+While Google Analytics (using the new standard Google Analytics 4) helps you understand how well your client’s content marketing efforts are doing, it also gives you a sense of how many warm leads are finding your client’s site.
 These warm leads may be visiting the site for more information, but are not necessarily ready to take action or make a commitment yet.

 On the other hand, GBP Insights shows you how many hot leads have found your client’s website through their GBP listing on the SERP.
 Even if the potential customer clicks on the website link from the local listing, the key difference is that they’re more likely to be at the end of the final stages of the sales funnel.